 In 2017, our keynote speaker will be Stephen Ansolabehere, Professor of Government at Harvard University.
 Professor Ansolabehere is an expert in public opinion and elections, and has published extensively on these and other topics.
 He is the principal investigator of the Cooperative Congressional Election Study, a collaborative effort of over 60 universities and colleges in the United States.

+The call for papers is now closed.
+There is still time to register, though.
+Register here.
 For those not presenting papers, registration for the conference closes November 15.

 Header image courtesy of the Wellington Regional Economic Development Agency, www.wellingtonnz.com